kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 1. this project contains 12 "Locators" declared in the Object Repository.
 2. A Locator could be found in one or more Test Objects.
 If "Number of container TestObjects" has value 2 or more, it means that the Locator is duplicating.
 You may want to avoid duplication.
 3. A TestObject may be used by zero or more Test Cases.
-If "Number of references from Test Case" of a TestObject is 0, it means the TestObject is unused.
+If the number of references from TestCase" of a TestObject is 0, it means the TestObject is unused. `"is used": false` denotes this.
 You may want to remove the unused TestObject.
 4. This JSON could be large.
+As large as mega-bytes.
 The size depends on the number of TestObjects in your Object Repository.
-If you have 1000 Test Objects, JSON would be 500M characters or so.
-Such large JSON won't be useful at all.
+A too-large JSON won't be very useful.
 5. The ObjectRepositoryGarbageCollector supports `includeObjectRepositoryFolder(pattern)` and `excludeObjectRepositoryFolder(pattern)`.
 For example:
 ```
 ObjectRepositoryGarbageCollector gc =